 - Bacteriostatic: These are drugs that slow the growth of bacteria.

-Here is the list of common antibiotics used in poultry.
+Here is the list of approved antibiotics used in poultry in 2020.

 - Aminoglycosides: These compounds are derived from species of Streptomyces bacteria.
 These antibiotics block the synthesis or formation of the protein that aid bacteria growth.
 The growth of such bacteria will threaten the immune system of the chicken.
 Examples of antibiotics that contain Aminoglycosides are Gentamycin, Neomycin, Streptomycin, and Spectinomycin.
 They are effective in treating enteric infections.